aukkawut/aukkawut.github.io/index.md

 * Conferences
   * [[Best Paper Award]](https://aamas2022-conference.auckland.ac.nz/awards/best-paper-and-demonstration/) Aswale, A., Lopez, A., Ammartayakun, A. and Pinciroli, C., 2022.
 Hacking the Colony: On the Disruptive Effect of Misleading Pheromone and How to Defend Against It.
 In: *21st International Conference on Autonomous Agents and Multiagent Systems (AAMAS 2022)*.
 IFAAMAS.
 In press.
 [Conf](https://aamas2022-conference.auckland.ac.nz/accepted/papers/) [PDF](https://arxiv.org/abs/2202.01808)

+# Work Experiences
+* 2022
+  * Research Assistant in EREE program at WPI.
+    * Working on simulating the topoisomerase mechanism in elastic rod and fluid coupled system.
+  * (Currently working) Teaching Assistant in CS 525/DS 595 Reinforcement Learning in Fall 2022 at WPI.

 # Classworks

 I took the following classes (course description can be found here: [link](https://www.wpi.edu/academics/calendar-courses/course-descriptions)).
 You can also request an access to my transcript here (please write the reason on file access request form in Google Drive): [transcript](https://drive.google.com/file/d/1b3ABmwZHVLM2yhVOMYPU3Ey_2JBAIamR/view?usp=sharing).
 Graduate means that class is offered or intended for graduate students (Master/Ph.D.).